endorlabs/jenkins-org-scan/README.md

 **Optional Parameters:**

 - `ENDORCTL_VERSION` (String Parameter): Specify the version of the `endorctl` Docker container.
 Defaults to the latest version.
-- `ENDOR_LABS_API` (String Parameter): Required if the Tenant namespace is configured on the Staging Environment.
-- `ENABLE_SCAN` (String Parameter): Set to 'git' to scan commits and/or 'github' to fetch info from the GitHub API.
+- `SCAN_TYPE` (String Parameter): Set to 'git' to scan commits and/or 'github' to fetch info from the GitHub API.
 Default is ['git', 'analytics'].
 - `SCAN_SUMMARY_OUTPUT_TYPE` (String Parameter): Set the desired output format.
 Supported formats: 'json', 'yaml', 'table', 'summary'.
 Default is "table".
 - `LOG_LEVEL` (String Parameter): Sets the log level of the application.
 Default is "info".
 - `LOG_VERBOSE` (String Parameter): Makes the log verbose.